JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 - Add fun design objects that are gradient, moves and provides interactive options to engage the users.
 SVGs and HTML will be useful to understand.
 - Add rounded corners to controls, containers and visuals for a modern look (between 5-10 border radius) and set a light drop shadow

-In this exercise, we will add some of these design elements to our existing **Coho Winery Landing Page**.
+In this exercise, we will add some of these design elements to our existing custom pages.

 ### Add Glass Morphism effect using HTML